-The lending criteria set out below are designed to ensure that, in accordance with The Code of Practice, the security of the funds invested is more important than maximising the return on investments.
+The lending criteria set is designed to ensure that, in accordance with The Code of Practice, the security of the funds invested is more important than maximising the return on investments.
+Following consultation with the Commissioner's treasury advisors there are no amendments to the criteria used in determining approved investment counterparties for 2025/26 compared to those in operation for 2024/25.
+However there has been a change in the methodology to applying the matrix for placing investments.